 Martin Marietta Materials, Inc. (the "Corporation" or "Martin Marietta") is a leading supplier of aggregates products (crushed stone, sand and gravel) and heavy building materials (cement) for the construction industry, including infrastructure, nonresidential, residential, railroad ballast, agricultural and chemical grade stone used in environmental applications.
 The Corporation's annual consolidated net sales and operating earnings are predominately derived from its Aggregates business, which mines and processes granite, limestone, sand and gravel.
-The Aggregates business also includes other aggregates-related downstream business, including asphalt, ready mixed concrete and road paving construction services.
+The Aggregates business, including asphalt, ready mixed concrete and road paving construction services.